ntrezowan/the-plain/_posts/2018-08-02-Configure F5 for Splunk.md

 APM     -> # local1.*
 ASM     -> # local3.*

-2. Check if there is any pre-configured remote log server on F5;
+2. Check if there is any pre-configured remote log server in F5;
 ```
 user@(f5serv1)(cfg-sync In Sync)(Active)(/Common)(tmos)# list /sys syslog remote-servers
 sys syslog {